fesb-distributed-systems-2025/fesb-distributed-systems-2025.github.io/docs/labs/04.Lab 4 - Git Basics/Lesson.md

 To create new branch and change git to that branch use:

 `git checkout -b {your-branch-name}`
-(ex: `git checkout -b development`)
+(e.g. `git checkout -b dev`)

-Until you know what you are doing, I recommend doing development on branch `development`.
+Until you know what you are doing, I recommend doing development on branch `dev`.

 ```shell
 git status